-In June 2009 Epsilon In Malaysian Pale was re-released in Japan as part of a series of HiQualityCDs with mini LP paper sleeves featuring a slightly changed cover artwork, changing the album title to Epsilon In Malaysian Pale 2004 and leaving out Edgar Froese's middle initial again.
+In June 2009 the 2005 re-recording of Epsilon In Malaysian Pale was re-released in Japan as part of a series of HiQualityCDs with mini LP paper sleeves featuring a slightly changed cover artwork, changing the album title to Epsilon In Malaysian Pale 2004 and leaving out Edgar Froese's middle initial again.

 LP [a]: XBLY 940 510; multi-coloured labels, foc

 LP [a]: 1074; yellow labels; titled Ypsilon In Malaysian Pale

 LP [a]: 1074; black labels; titled Ypsilon In Malaysian Pale

 CD [a]: 258 463; identical to UK version; sticker with German number on jewel case